 In many ways, the ROG Ally feels like a stand-in for the best gaming laptop, but it does boast specific features that land it in handheld PC territory.
 Some of its abilities are commonplace, like Bluetooth, Wi-Fi, and support for peripherals using either a docking station or a USB-C hub.

-Where things get really interesting is with Asus’ included support for external GPUs, meaning you could arm the handheld with an Nvidia RTX 4090 and transform it into a desktop replacement using the ROG XG Mobile add-on.
+Where things get interesting is with Asus’ included support for external GPUs, meaning you could arm the handheld with an Nvidia RTX 4090 and transform it into a desktop replacement using the ROG XG Mobile add-on.
 That sounds pretty extreme, but it’d theoretically save you from picking up a separate laptop, PC, and portable device by assigning all roles to one dinky device.

-If you’re really not fussed about hybrid handheld theory, you’ll be pleased to know Asus has included other portable perks.
+If you’re not fussed about hybrid handheld theory, you’ll be pleased to know Asus has included other portable perks.
 The unit’s screen is protected by a Corning DXC coating that provides anti-reflective properties and scratch resistance, and the company’s ‘Intelligent Cooling’ system helps prevent fan noise from becoming a nuisance.
 I’ll dive into why that’s a big deal later on, but let’s just say it puts the Steam Deck’s internal ruckus to shame.

 Asus ROG Ally design